A fertility story narrated by traditional !xun healer Meneputo Manunga Manyeka. Translated by Marlene Winberg. Accompanied by !xun music.

-The Storyteller is a collection of traditional tales from villages around the Kalahari Desert and Okavango River in Botswana.
+The Storyteller is a collection of traditional narratives from the Kalahari Desert and the Okavango River villages in Botswana.
 It was made when groups of young storytellers gathered in D’Kar and Shakawe to perform and record their family stories.
-Twenty three tales were written in Naro, Khwedam, ||Anikhwedam, Ju|’uansi, Thimbukushu.
-Otjiherero, ShiYei and English.
+Twenty-three tales were written in Naro, Khwedam, ||Anikhwedam, Ju|’hoansi, Thimbukushu, Otjiherero, ShiYei and English.

-This collection reflects the changing oral traditions of cultures who meet and integrate, use computer technology alongside traditional practices, work in their small offices and libraries in the desert, quietly creating their own educational futures.
+This collection is a reflection of a changing oral tradition where cultures meet and integrate; where computer technology exists alongside traditional healing, where people work in their small offices and libraries in the desert, quietly creating their own educational futures.
 It testifies to a younger generation’s capacity to record, write and translate their elders’ oral traditions.